 Grains (e.g. wheat, rice and oats)

-Vegetables (e.g. peas, beans and potato)
+Legumes (e.g. beans and lentils)

 Nuts (e.g. peanuts almonds or walnuts)